Cover Image for High-Risk Investments You Should Avoid in 2026

 This is gambling, not investing.

 Low-risk investments are often associated with low rewards, which makes them much less enticing.
-Examples of low-risk investments often include bonds, CDs, and mutual funds.
+Examples of low-risk investments include bonds, CDs, and mutual funds.

-While these types of investments are generally considered “safe,” they usually barely can hedge for inflation.
+While these types of investments are generally considered “safe,” they usually can barely hedge for inflation.
 Without a substantial return, you could be losing out on a huge amount of money that would benefit you during your retirement years.

 With any type of investing, there is always some level of risk.
 None of us can predict which way the market will turn, but there are steps you can take to dramatically reduce your risk and achieve substantial returns.

-I’ll get to how you can build wealth through low-risk, high-return investments later, but if you want to make sure you have something to invest in the first place, stay away from these high-risk investments this year…
+I'll get to how you can build wealth through low-risk, high-return investments later, but if you want to make sure you have something to invest in the first place, stay away from these high-risk investments this year.

-What is a High-Risk Investment?
+Understanding Investment Risk: What is a High-Risk Investment?

+Now, not all risky investments are created equal.
 Many people say stocks are high-risk investments, but this is a broad generalization.
-Stocks can be one of the smartest investments if you know what you’re investing in.
-However, there are plenty of ways to invest in stocks that aren’t smart.
+Stocks can be one of the smartest investments if you know what you're investing in.
+However, there are plenty of ways to invest in stocks that aren't smart.

 Types of High-Risk Investments